home

 Lady Barker’s servants study the plates that come back from the dining table so as to read the moods of their masters: Sir has eaten well, Madame has not touched her veal, and his guest has minutely cut up his without so much as tasting it.
 Their deductions evoke less the classic auguries, divining the future in the entrails of classic beasts, than the minor characters of a late Henry James novel, such as the Assinghams in The Golden Bowl, relentlessly cast off by a central intrigue that ignores them.
 (3)

-As always in Lubitsch, this intensely cinematic configuration of chamber drama depends on the spatial relation of adjacent rooms, on doors opened and closed, on precise entries and exists from the screen, on pointed re-framings by the narrating camera … and on the sudden narrative ellipses created by contriving to place key moments of action off-screen.
+As always in Lubitsch, this intensely cinematic configuration of chamber drama depends on the spatial relation of adjacent rooms, on doors opened and closed, on precise entries and exits from the screen, on pointed re-framings by the narrating camera … and on the sudden narrative ellipses created by contriving to place key moments of action off-screen.
 This is, of course, the very essence of what was sold, at the time, as the “Lubitsch Touch”; but it was always more than a matter of simple, sexual innuendo (although that it is a prime part of its pleasure).
 In Angel, the moves of Raphaelson’s superbly constructed (and brilliantly dialogued) script are married to Lubitsch’s formalist tendencies in an almost paroxysmic way: four privileged moments of off-screen ellipsis mark, very precisely, the key turning points, and ultimate resolution, of this triangular drama.
 (We must understand the scriptwriting device of the turning point in a suitably formalist way here: it is not just a significant dramatic event, but also one that, in a split second move, rearranges the configuration of the characters’ relationships.)

 The first moment comes 20 minutes in, when Maria and Anthony walk in a park at the end of their first (and, as it turns out, only) shared night of love – an intimacy that “may or may not” have occurred, according to the necessary mystifications and indirections the film deploys to avoid censorship.
 They sit on a bench, talk and kiss (Charles Lang’s magnificent cinematography here recalling his work two years prior on Henry Hathaway’s Peter Ibbetson) until, off-screen, an old flower-seller beckons, and Anthony exits their two-shot.
 Lubitsch then stages a boldly extended take of 45 seconds (which is quite long by Old Hollywood standards): the camera tracks behind Anthony as he approaches the seller, a sweet old dear who has a bunch of violets already outstretched toward him.
 He pays her and doesn’t let her give him any change (his line “Merci beaucoup” neatly recalling and reversing the earlier scene with the taxi driver).
 As the woman manages her purse, Anthony exits their shared frame.
 Her eyes track everything that subsequently occurs off-screen: Anthony calling out for the now-vanished “Angel” (the name he has given Maria), and running about in vain to find her.
 During this protracted eye-tracking gesture, Frederick Hollander’s plangent waltz score is held back until the woman, too, leaves the frame.
 In the next shot, a coda to the scene, she decides to pick the discarded violets up, dust them off and re-sell them to next pair of lovers along her park way.